Sharadh/sharadh.github.io/_posts/2021-01-19-tech-debt-mental-model.md

 ## Calculating the Rate of Interest
 Let's assume there's some way to determine the benefits we get from taking on tech debt.
 (We'll just hand-wave and let our hypothetical all-action Product Manager, Alan, handle it.
 Thanks Alan!)
 The second mental model is around determining this rate of interest.

-My favorite resource for this is a blogpost from Riot games about the _[Taxonomy of Technical Debt][riot]_.
+My favorite resource for this is a post from Riot games about the _[Taxonomy of Technical Debt][riot]_.
 Under this model, there are a few different axes to consider any debt: Impact, Cost, and Contagion

 * **Impact** is what we've seen already - the cost of maintaining or working around the debt.
 * **Cost** is actually _Cost to fix_: the cost of biting the bullet, doing the more elegant thing, and ripping all the hacks out.